System Design Space

 15. Design Google Drive

-Cloud storage with file synchronization between devices.
+Cloud storage with cross-device synchronization.

 Requirements